Trequetrum/blog-onesmallstep/content/derive_y_comb.md

     return something
 ```

-We're going to write a function `mock` (as a reference to *"To Mock a Mockingbird"*) that generates these wrappers automatically for us.
+We're going to write a function `mock` (as a reference to the *"To Mock a Mockingbird"* puzzle book) that generates these wrappers automatically for us.
 Since this wrapper is a new function, we're going to have to define a function inside of a function.

 ```Python
 def mock(f):